GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra

-Models were trained exclusively on embeddings from synthetic images and subsequently evaluated on embeddings extracted from both synthetic and real-world (wild) images.
-Johnson solids were excluded due to ambiguities arising from certain viewing angles.
-The test split comprised views from 26 distinct shapes not encountered during training, allowing us to evaluate model generalization to unseen geometries.
-Detailed information about dataset composition and splits is provided in the supplementary material.
+We trained models on embeddings from synthetic images and subsequently evaluated them on embeddings extracted from both synthetic and real-world (wild) images.
+We excluded Johnson solids due to ambiguities arising from certain viewing angles. \reb{To ensure robust performance estimates and mitigate potential biases from specific dataset splits, we employed a 5-fold cross-validation strategy.
+We partitioned the unique polyhedral shapes into five disjoint folds, ensuring that in every iteration, the test set contained only shapes unseen during training.
+Detailed information about dataset composition is provided in the appendix.}

-Results of our evaluation are presented in Table~\ref{tab:symmetry_detection_featurizers}.
-Notably, DINOv2 consistently delivered superior performance across symmetry categories, particularly excelling in the recognition of 4-fold rotational symmetry, achieving up to 93\% accuracy on wild images despite being trained only on synthetic data.
-This result highlights that DINOv2’s image embeddings inherently capture fundamental 3D structural properties without explicit 3D supervision, demonstrating the potential of foundation models to implicitly encode 3D structure.
-These findings open the door to utilizing symmetry detection as a lightweight, plug-and-play module in downstream tasks by leveraging pretrained vision encoders like DINOv2.
+\reb{We present the averaged balanced accuracy across all five} folds in Figure~\ref{fig:mrt_results} (left).
+Notably, DINOv2 consistently delivered \reb{strong} performance across symmetry categories and particularly excelled in the recognition of 4-fold rotational symmetry, achieving up to 93\% accuracy on wild images despite being trained only on synthetic data.